-WSB was hired by Cedar Park to design a new, cost-effective roadway, understanding that there were numerous challenges to consider including frequent overtopping, limited space, erosion control, constrained right of way, driver safety, and no-rise requirements upstream from the project.
-In particular, landowners upstream of the project were concerned that the new structure would result in impacts to their properties and would not fit in aesthetically with the community.
-To respond to those concerns, a series of options were developed by WSB so that the city could evaluate the cost-benefit of the various solutions, as well as feel confident there would be no upstream floodplain impact.
-Visual renderings of the proposed structure also painted a clear picture for residents of how the project would fit into the creek and surrounding property.
+WSB took into consideration a range of complex factors including frequent overtopping, limited space, erosion control, constrained right of way, driver safety, and no-rise requirements upstream from the project.
+One specific concern raised by landowners was the potential impact on their properties and the need for the new structure to blend aesthetically with the community.
+WSB responded to these concerns by developing a series of options that allowed the city to evaluate the cost-benefit of different solutions while ensuring no adverse effects on the upstream floodplain.
+Visual renderings of the proposed structure were also created to provide residents with a clear understanding of how the project would fit into the surrounding environment.

 The final design put forward by WSB incorporated the conveyance of a two-year storm event, with provisions for overtopping during larger storm events.
 Advanced warning systems and gates were included to allow for the closure of the roadway during flood conditions.
 This comprehensive approach not only provides enhanced connectivity for the community but also safeguards property owners from upstream flooding and ensures the safety of the drivers.